Perturbative unitarity constraints on generic Yukawa interactions: Toy models and scattering amplitudes

 In order to fix the idea let us make an explicit example and consider the first theory of the {\emph{Dirac type}} class, where both $\chi$ and $\eta$ transform under the fundamental representation of $SU(N)$ and $S$ is a scalar singlet.
 The scattering $\bar\chi \eta \to \bar \chi \eta$ which proceeds through the $++++$ helicity channel has only an $s-$channel contribution, with an amplitude which is proportional to $-y^2$, see Tab.~\ref{tab:lorentz_dirac}.
 Since ${ {\yng(1)}}\otimes {\overline{{ {\yng(1)}}}}=\mathbf{1}+{\rm Adj}$, this scattering can only proceed through the singlet and the adjoint channels.
 Thus the scattering amplitude, by applying Eq.~\eqref{eq:total_T}, reads\footnote{In this particular case the amplitude in the adjoint channel vanishes since the amplitude has only an $s-$channel contribution and $S$ is a $SU(N)$ singlet.} \be {\cal T}_{\bar\chi \eta \bar\chi \eta}^{++++}(\sqrt s,\theta) = - y^2 \ . \ee With the same procedure one can build the amplitudes among irreducible representations for all the possible scatterings of the theory.
 In each of the separated subsectors that we have identified ($J=0$, half-integer $J$ and integer $J>0$, see Eq.~\eqref{eq:full_matrix}), the matrix can be decomposed into scattering blocks among the various irreducible $SU(N)$ representations.
 Barring the convolution with the Wigner $d-$functions and the integration over the angular variable $\theta$, finding the eigenvalues of the partial wave matrix, and thus extracting the partial wave unitarity bound, is then a trivial task.
 One only needs to compute the ${\cal F}^{m, {\rm {\bf{r}}}}_{f_1 f_2 i_1 i_2} (N)$ factors.
-The advantage of this procedure with respect to the mechanical {\emph{brute force}} one previously described is clear: being the group factor proportional to the identity in group space, one needs in practice to consider for each representation only one scattering among the $d_{\bf{r}}$ ones, since all of them will give the same result.
+The advantage of this procedure with respect to the mechanical {\emph{brute force}} one previously described is clear: being the group factor proportional to the identity in group space, one needs in practice to consider for each representation only one scattering among the $d_{\bf{r}}$ ones, since all of them will give the same result\footnote{The Mathematica package {\tt SARAH}~\cite{Goodsell:2020rfu} performs in automatic way a similar decomposition for pure scalar theories with an $SU(N)$ group symmetry.}.